kh3154b-maker/diebtix-smart-insole/README.md

-# 🦶 Diebtix — Smart Insole for Diabetic Foot Monitoring
+# 🦶 Diabetix — Smart Insole for Diabetic Foot Monitoring

 A smart insole system that monitors foot health for diabetic patients in real-time.